whomble/Solar_heater_nd_generator/README.md

 | GT2 pulley | 1 | 1€ |
 | 1Kg/cm or more servomotor | 1 | 3€ |

+## Conception

+Drawing a parabol is quite easy on most cad softwares, on solidworks just use the parabol tool and then you need to lock horizontally the two up point and the midle vertically.
+There is two distances to define, the width 60 on the image bellow, and the distance between focal point and the middle of the parabol, a short distance will be easier for the the solar tracking part but you need to have enougth clearance between the pipe and the miror.

 <img src="img/capt 3 solid.JPG"  width="450">

+The support is quite straigth forward, the only specific part is the ring in the middle which will be used to support the copper pipe with steel wire.
+I have split the parabolic ring in 3 part to match with the size of my CNC but if you have acces to a bigger one this step is not requiered.

 <img src="img/capt2 solid.JPG"  width="450">

+The middle ring is also use for the roation of the miror.

 ## Fabrication
 ## Solar tracking